PdxCodeGuild/Full-Stack-Day-Class/js/notes/prototypemethods.md

 As a crash course, here are the prototype methods on [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#Methods_2) and  [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Methods_2).
 You can look at the [full reference for all types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

+Before you commit all of these to heart, wait until we review [Underscore](underscore.md).
+It will provide cleaner versions of many of these functions.

 Awkwardly, there aren't really prototype methods for objects in the same way Python dictionaries had type methods.
 This is because objects are why prototype methods work, which we'll discuss later.